What Michigan Dining is Doing

 We’ve eliminated trays in every dining hall.
 Trayless dining helps you choose your meals more carefully which means less waste.

-Just-Right Servings – Small plates or “tapas” portions in our dining halls let you to try a little of everything without having to toss a lot of food in the landfill.
+Just-Right Servings – Small plates or “tapas” portions in our dining halls let you try a little of everything without having to toss a lot of food in the landfill.
 If you know you love it, ask for a larger portion.
 Or come back for more.
 Made-to-order foods such as omelets, stir-fries, sandwiches and more, let you choose exactly what you want so nothing goes to waste.

 Food Recovery – The student-run Food Recovery Network (FRN) has partnered with Michigan Dining to collect surplus perishable food that would otherwise go to waste and donate it to people in need.
 To date, FRN has recovered nearly 11,000 tons of food.
 Contact the FRN to get involved.

 Zero Waste Events – Michigan Dining can help coordinate zero-waste catered events to divert waste from the landfill and promote food waste composting, recycling and the use of compostable materials.

 Campus Leaders – Michigan Dining is the first department on the Ann Arbor campus to earn Platinum Workplace Certification, the highest level attainable.
 The certification program is administered by the University of Michigan Office of Campus Sustainability.
 More information can be found here.

-Green Renovations – All newly constructed and recently renovated dining halls were built using energy saving appliances and heating/cooling systems, recycled finishes and furniture.
-For example, did you know the the orange chairs at South Quad were made from recycled Coca-Cola bottles?
+Green Renovations – All newly constructed and recently renovated dining halls were built using energy-saving appliances and heating/cooling systems, recycled finishes and furniture.
+For example, did you know the orange chairs at South Quad were made from recycled Coca-Cola bottles?